v-harrishe/azure-docs/articles/firewall/features.md

 ## Service tags

 A [service tag](service-tags.md) represents a group of IP address prefixes to help minimize complexity for security rule creation.
 You can't create your own service tag, nor specify which IP addresses are included within a tag.
-Microsoft manages the address prefixes encompassed by the service tag, and automatically updates the service tag as addresses change.
+Azure manages the address prefixes encompassed by the service tag, and automatically updates the service tag as addresses change.

 ## Threat intelligence